Traveling from Missouri to Illinois for the Abortion Pill

 How far is the drive from Missouri?

-• St. Louis: approximately 4.5 hours (300 miles) via I-55 North to I-294
+• St. Louis: about 4.5 hours (300 miles) via I-55 North to I-294

-• Springfield, MO: approximately 6 hours (370 miles) via I-44 East to I-55 North
+• Springfield, MO: about 6 hours (370 miles) via I-44 East to I-55 North

-• Kansas City: approximately 7.5 hours (500 miles) via I-70 East to I-55 North
+• Kansas City: about 7.5 hours (500 miles) via I-70 East to I-55 North

-• Columbia: approximately 5.5 hours (350 miles) via I-70 East to I-55 North
+• Columbia: about 5.5 hours (350 miles) via I-70 East to I-55 North

-• Cape Girardeau: approximately 5.5 hours (350 miles) via I-57 North to I-294
+• Cape Girardeau: about 5.5 hours (350 miles) via I-57 North to I-294

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-Free parking is available on site.
-There are restaurants, gas stations, and stores nearby.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, with free parking on site and restaurants, gas stations, and stores nearby.

 What should I expect at the appointment?